-to adjacent muscles.
+There is another group of movements which, originally excited by some peripheral irritation, are classed as reflex spasms.
+A spasm, unlike a tic, begins locally, perhaps in a single muscle, and spreads to adjacent muscles.
 When the exciting stimulus is unilateral, the reflex spasm is usually unilateral also, but not invariably so, for bilateral reflex spasms also occur, as in tonic and clonic contraction of the orbiculares oculorum (blepharospasm), the result of corneal or conjunctival inflammation, or as in the case where a vaginal caruncle or anal fissure produces vaginismus with bilateral adductor spasm.
 Of the unilateral reflex spasms one of the most striking is the intense facial spasm which occurs in severe cases of trigeminal neuralgia or tic douloureux, which is not a true tic but a reflex spasm.
 In this disease the patient has paroxysms of agonising pain in one or more divisions of the trigeminal nerve.
-During a paroxysm, the face on the side of the pain is thrown into strong tonic contraction, the eve is closed, the mouth is drawn up on the affected side, and the patient often presses his hand desperately over the site of pain.
+During a paroxysm, the face on the side of the pain is thrown into strong tonic contraction, the eye is closed, the mouth is drawn up on the affected side, and the patient often presses his hand desperately over the site of pain.
 Only when the acute stage of the paroxysm passes off do the facial muscles relax.